Drunkar/blender_selection_splitter_into_groups/README.md

 1. Select some objects.
   - **Thips:** If you want to select many object, "Brush select tool" is convenient.
 (Pless `c` in 3D View. `Esc` to exit.)
 2. Press `ctrl+alt+s` in 3D View.
-3. Specify id keywords which objects you want to extract contains.
+3. Specify id keywords(regular expression) which objects you want to extract matches.
 4. Click "OK".
 5. IDs of matched objects will be printed in Panel.